Sei whale: Parasites and epibiotics

 Ectoparasites and epibiotics are rare on sei whales.
 Species of the parasitic copepod Pennella were only found on 8% of sei whales caught off California and 4% of those taken off South Georgia and South Africa.
 The pseudo-stalked barnacle Xenobalanus globicipitis was found on 9% of individuals caught off California; it was also found on a sei whale taken off South Africa.
 The acorn barnacle Coronula reginae and the stalked barnacle Conchoderma virgatum were each only found on 0.4% of whales caught off California.
 Remora australis were rarely found on sei whales off California (only 0.8%).
 They often bear scars from the bites of cookiecutter sharks, with 100% of individuals sampled off California, South Africa, and South Georgia having them; these scars have also been found on sei whales captured off Finnmark.
 Diatom (Cocconeis ceticola) films on sei whales are rare, having been found on sei whales taken off California and South Georgia.

 Due to their diverse diet, endoparasites are frequent and abundant in sei whales.
 The harpacticoid copepod Balaenophilus unisetus infests the baleen of sei whales caught off California, South Georgia, South Africa, and Finnmark.
 The ciliate protozoan Haematophagus was commonly found in the baleen of sei whales taken off South Georgia (nearly 85%).
 They often carry heavy infestations of acanthocephalans (e.g. Bolbosoma turbinella, which was found in 40% of sei whales sampled off California; it was also found in individuals off South Georgia and Finnmark) and cestodes (e.g. Tetrabothrius affinis, found in sei whales off California and South Georgia) in the intestine, nematodes in the kidneys (Crassicauda sp., California) and stomach (Anisakis simplex, nearly 60% of whales taken off California), and flukes (Lecithodesmus spinosus, found in 38% of individuals caught off California) in the liver.

 Reproduction

 Mating occurs in temperate, subtropical seas during the winter.
 Gestation is estimated to vary around 103/4 months, 111/4 months, or one year.
 During the breeding period, a mating pair will remain together.

 A newborn is weaned from its mother at 6–9 months of age, when it is 8–9 m long, so weaning takes place at the summer or autumn feeding grounds.
 Females reproduce every 2–3 years, usually to a single calf.
 In the Northern Hemisphere, males are usually 12.8–12.9 m and females 13.3–13.5 m at sexual maturity, while in the Southern Hemisphere, males average 13.6 m and females 14 m.
 The average age of sexual maturity of both sexes is 5.6–11.7 years.
 The whales can reach ages up to 70 years.
-The oldest living sei whale was 74 years old.
+The documented oldest living sei whale was 74 years old.